tee-lab/MOTHe-GUI/README.md

 **This repository provides a GUI application to run MOTHe on Linux/Windows/Mac OS.** User needs to install anaconda and then GUI can be run from anaconda environment.

 Please check all the pre-requisites and installation steps before processding to MOTHe-GUI demonstration.
-While we provide detaild instructions, basic familiarity with command prompts in terminal (in any OS) will be helpful.
+While we provide detailed instructions, basic familiarity with command prompts in terminal (in any OS) will be helpful.

 ## Prerequisites